 How to Grow Celosia Flowers

 Celosia plants like full sun.
 They need rich soil with lots of compost to produce big, brilliant plumes.
 The soil needs to be moist, not wet.
 Water them during dry periods regularly.
+The plants do not like soggy soil.
 Soil should drain well.

 Tip: To produce more plumes, pinch back the first one.
 While you may be anxious for those first bright blooms, this will promote more branching and reward you later.